Davescat/dawsonhack/README.md

 3. Follow the instructions and tutorials presented.

-See also, more generally https://www.arduino.cc/en/Tutorial/HomePage

-And on the Dawson Hackathon SLACK workspace.
+See also, more generally https://www.arduino.cc/en/Tutorial/HomePage and the Dawson Hackathon SLACK workspace.